ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 It is also more explicit and safe than unguarded duck typing because the structure is checked (by a type checker) before the code runs.

 Python historically embraced duck typing at runtime--you call methods on objects and trust they exist.
-Prior to Python 3.8, static type checking in Python (via tools like MyPy, PyRight, etc.) was largely nominal: you would use abstract base classes or concrete classes to annotation the types, and an object's class had to match the annotation or inherit from a matching class.
+Prior to Python 3.8, static type checking in Python was largely nominal: you would use abstract base classes or concrete classes to annotation the types, and an object's class had to match the annotation or inherit from a matching class.
-This could make it awkward to type-annotation code written in a duck-typed style.
+This could make it awkward for type-annotation code written in a duck-typed style.
 For instance, if you had a function that worked with any object that had a `.read()` method, there wasn't a straightforward way to express that in a type annotation without making all such objects share a common base class or using `typing.Any`.
 Python 3.8 remedied this by introducing _protocols_ in the `typing` module.
 A protocol defines a _structural interface_ that other classes can fulfill just by having the right methods/attributes, without inheritance.
 This brings the flexibility of duck typing into the realm of static type checking--essentially formalizing "If it quacks like a duck, it can be treated as a duck" in the type system.

 Nominal typing ties compatibility to declared relationships (e.g., subclassing an interface or abstract class), whereas structural typing ties compatibility to an object's shape (the presence of specific methods/attributes).
 Python's type system now supports both: use nominal typing for clarity and runtime consistency with class relationships, and use structural typing (via protocols) for flexibility and to more directly model Python's duck-typed nature.

 ## Defining and Using Protocols

 To leverage structural typing in Python's type annotations, you define _protocols_.
 A protocol in Python is essentially an interface or template for a set of methods and attributes.
-It's defined by inheriting from `typing.Protocol` (available in the standard library `typing` module as of Python 3.8, or in `typing_extensions` for earlier versions).
+It's defined by inheriting from `typing.Protocol`.
-By creating a class that subclasses
-`Protocol`, you declare a group of methods and properties that form a "protocol."
+By creating a class that subclasses `Protocol`, you declare a group of methods and properties that form a "protocol."
 Static type checkers consider any class with those methods and properties (with compatible types) an implementation of that protocol, even if it doesn't formally inherit from the protocol.

 **To define a protocol:** Create a class that inherits `Protocol` and define the method signatures (and any attribute types) that are required.
 Protocol methods typically have empty bodies (often using `...` or `pass`) because you're not providing an implementation, just a definition of the interface.
-For example, suppose we want a protocol for "speaking" creatures or objects: it should have a method `speak()` that returns a string.
+For example, suppose we want a protocol for "speaking" creatures or objects: it should have a method `speak()` that returns a string:
-We can define:

 ```python
 # speaker.py